full-stack-world-aws/backend3/README.md

-go into folder db -> scripts and copy the sql statement in appreciate_client_provisioning to initialize oauth 2 and basic authorization you will need my aws accessKeyId and secretAccessKey in order to perform storage actions so please ask and do not submit them anywhere
+go into folder db -> scripts and copy the sql statement in appreciate_client_provisioning to initialize oauth 2 and basic authorization you will need my aws accessKeyId and secretAccessKey in order to perform storage actions so please ask and do not submit them anywhere inside application.yml comment spring.url.jdbc and replace it with a local instance